alpaka-group/llama/docs/pages/mappings.rst

 ---

 LLAMA provides a family of SoA (struct of arrays) mappings based on a generic implementation.
-SoA mappings store the attributes of a record contigiously and therefore maximize locality for accesses to the same attribute of multiple records.
+SoA mappings store the attributes of a record contiguously and therefore maximize locality for accesses to the same attribute of multiple records.
-This layout auto vectorizes well in practice.
+This layout auto-vectorizes well in practice.

 .. code-block:: C++